loginid1/loginid-tutorial/README.md

 ### Build the containers

-If all those are available, do this:
+After completing the previous step, do this:

 - once:
   - `make build_tooling`  // this will build a container that includes java jdk11, maven and the compiled LoginID java SDK.
 This only needs to be executed for the first time or after an update of the java SDK!